weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 <div class="alert alert-dark" role="alert">
    <h3 class="alert-heading">A guide for picking the right dataset</h3>
    The following results section contains multiple datasets.
-To get the most of this benchmark, pick the dataset that is closest to the scenario that reflects your data in production based on the following criteria:
+To get the most of this benchmark, pick the dataset that is closest to the use case that reflects your data in production based on the following criteria:

    <ul>
      <li><strong>SIFT1M</strong> - A dataset containing 1 million objects of
      128d and using l2 distance metrics.
-This dataset reflects a common scenario with a small number of objects.</li>
+This dataset reflects a common use case with a small number of objects.</li>
      <li><strong>Glove-25</strong> - While similar in data size to SIFT1M, each
      vector only has 25 dimensions in this dataset.
 Because of the smaller vectors Weaviate can achieve the highest throghput on this dataset.
 The